cycle/docs/query-builder/complex.md

   GROUP BY "id"
 ```

-> Use `resolve` method to obtain fully qualified column names.
+> Use the `resolve` method to obtain fully qualified column names.

 ## Injecting Queries
 It is possible to inject query into another query.
-In this case you must obtain an instance of entity query first, it can be done
+In this case, you must obtain an instance of entity query first, it can be done
-by calling method `buildQuery()` of `Select` object.
+by calling the method `buildQuery()` of `Select` object.

 For example: